pmoskovi/WebSocket-KafkaApp-ChatGPT4o/Step 10/README.md

 ```

 ## Summary:
-**1. HTML5 Drawing App**: Added a RESET button that clears the canvas and sends a reset message to the WebSocket server.
+1. **HTML5 Drawing App**: Added a RESET button that clears the canvas and sends a reset message to the WebSocket server.
-**2. WebSocket Producer Server**: Forwards the reset message to Kafka.
+2. **WebSocket Producer Server**: Forwards the reset message to Kafka.
-**3. Mirror HTML5 App**: Clears the canvas when a reset message is received from the WebSocket server.
+3. **Mirror HTML5 App**: Clears the canvas when a reset message is received from the WebSocket server.

 This setup ensures that both the producer and consumer canvases are cleared when the RESET button is clicked.